List of The Idolmaster characters: Third Entertainment Division

 A 12-year-old idol who is responsible and studious despite her tender age.
 Because she is well-behaved, her parents tend to overlook her and mind their own business most of their time, causing her to feel lonely often.
 Her favourite food is strawberries and some of her idol costumes are themed around them.

-Her Cinderella Master single, released on November 18, 2015, charted on the Oricon Singles Chart for 15 weeks and topped at #8 on November 30.
+Her Cinderella Master single, released on November 18, 2015, charted on the Oricon Singles Chart for 15 weeks and topped at No. 8 on November 30.